DukeAML/chatbot-dihi/Jedrick_Demo_README.md

 Head to http://10.197.109.81:8080/, unless there is a different address listed after the last command in the right (direction) terminal.

 Now all should be good.

+Critical Commands:
+'having chest pain',
+'drooping of my face',
+'unable to walk',
+'short of breath at rest',
+'tight chest pain',
+'chest pain and nausea',
+'having chest pains that have gotten increasingly worse', 'chest pains that have gotten worse',
+'chest pain that has gotten worse',
+'chest pain has gotten worse',
+'passing out nonstop',
+'passing out again'